Monadical-SAS/redux-time/README.md

 ## Key Features

 - all state is a function of the current point in time
-- this, and the functional design of the library provides clean testability
+- define animations in Javascript or with [CSS @keyframes](https://developer.mozilla.org/en-US/docs/Web/CSS/%40keyframes)
 - time-travel debugging (e.g. slow down, reverse, jump to point in time)
 - compose animations with pure functions e.g.: `Repeat(Rotate(...), 10)`
 - seamlessly animate existing React + Redux codebase without major changes
 - animate any state tree value manually, or use provided Animation functions for common animations e.g.: `Translate`, `Rotate`, `Opacity`
 - It's fast!
-Run `benchmarks.js`: on my laptop I can compute the animated state over 100 times per second with 5000 concurrent animations.
+Run `benchmarks.js`: on my laptop I can compute the animated state at over 100FPS with 5000 concurrent animations.
 The bottleneck is usually rendering--check out [Inferno] + canvas if you really want speed!
 - fully compatible with CSS animation libraries like [Animate.css](https://daneden.github.io/animate.css/), you already have access to 1000s of pre-written animations out there that plug right into `redux-time`!

 ## Intro